GDG-Glasgow/gdg-glasgow-devfest-2018/data/cod.md

 The following actions are considered harassment and are unacceptable within our community:

-- Violence, threats of violence or violent language directed against another person.
+- Violence, threats of violence, or violent language directed against another person.
 - Sexist, racist, homophobic, transphobic, ableist or otherwise discriminatory jokes and language.
 - Posting or displaying sexually explicit or violent material.
 - Posting or threatening to post other people’s personally identifying information ("doxing").